Practice

 Our representations include:

-• Applied Materials, in a federal criminal case and a civil lawsuit against former Applied Materials executives who allegedly conspired to misappropriate Applied trade secrets and two companies started by one of the executives.
+• A federal criminal case and a civil lawsuit against former executives who conspired to misappropriate trade secrets and a company started by one of the executives.
 In the civil case, we successfully argued on appeal that the matter should move forward as a unified proceeding and resisted efforts to compel it to potentially conflicting individual arbitrations.

 • Intel Corporation, in two separate actions filed in federal court against former employees who took Intel’s confidential and trade secret information.
 We obtained temporary restraining orders and preliminary injunctions in both matters, as well as expedited discovery, to protect against further dissemination of the information and compel the return of all misappropriated materials.